AUGUST 4, 2022 — Construction of San Pedro I is now complete and preparations are underway to outfit the building for use by January 2023.

 “Every step of the design and construction process was an intentional collaboration between construction partners in actualizing the UTSA vision,” said UTSA Chief Financial Officer and Senior Vice President for Business Affairs Veronica Salazar.
 “Together, we have created a space that will bring new connections and innovation to the San Antonio tech corridor by allowing for expanded industry partnerships co-located among UTSA’s talented students, faculty and staff.”

-Although building construction is complete, work continues to add state of the art features that will set this building apart, including a data center and a high security research center on the sixth floor.
+Although building construction is complete, work continues to add state of the art features that will set the building apart.
 This fall, construction will begin on the ground-floor café, furniture will be moved in and landscaping will be completed in anticipation of the building opening for the spring 2023 semester.

 San Pedro I, which will be accessible to the community, will also feature a large, multipurpose, public event space for workshops and conferences.
 An amphitheater staircase will serve as a gathering point to encourage community and collaboration.
 Additionally, a dedicated, ground-floor space will offer opportunities to showcase research and provide curated community partnerships and engagement.